Top Tax-Saving Hacks for Salaried Professionals

 If you live with your parents and pay rent to them with proper documentation, you can still claim House Rent Allowance (HRA) deduction.
 Just ensure there is a rental agreement in place (even if informal) with receipts.

-Hack: This is especially useful in metro cities where HRA forms a big chunk of your salary deduction.
+Hack: This is especially useful in metro cities where HRA forms a big chunk of your salary.

 Use Section 80D – Health Insurance Premiums

-• Buy a family floater plan and an individual policy for better claim approval to maximize this benefit
+- Combine a family floater plan with an individual policy to maximize this benefit

 National Pension System (NPS) – Section 80CCD(1B)

-Hack: The corpus becomes partially tax-free at maturity.
-For retirement, home purchase, etc.
+Hack: The corpus becomes partially tax-free at maturity — ideal for retirement.

 Interest on Home Loan – Section 24

-If you're living in a home loan, the interest component of your EMI can fetch you deduction of up to ₹2 lakhs per year under Section 24(b).
+The interest component of your home loan EMI can fetch you a deduction of up to ₹2 lakh per year under Section 24(b).
+The principal portion qualifies for 80C benefits, making a housing loan a double tax-saving instrument.

 Standard Deduction (₹50,000)

-Every salaried employee is entitled to the ₹50,000 standard deduction — this happens automatically so be sure to verify it's auto-applied by your employer when calculating taxable salary.
+Every salaried employee is entitled to the ₹50,000 standard deduction — this happens automatically.
+No proof or separate claim is required.

 Deduction on Education Loan Interest – Section 80E

-• Everything higher education or loans obtained for higher education qualify for it fully deductible under Section 80E for up to 8 years.
+- Interest on loans for higher education is fully deductible under Section 80E for up to 8 years

-• The loan should be availed from a financial institution (not a token loan), for MBA or qualifying programs.
+- The loan should be availed from a recognized financial institution

 Switch to the Right Tax Regime

-With the introduction of the new tax regime, you can opt for lower tax rates without exemptions and deductions.
-It's simpler, but not always better.
+With the new tax regime, you can opt for lower tax rates without exemptions and deductions.
+It's simpler, but not always better — compare both based on your deductions before choosing.

 Claim Work From Home Reimbursements (if applicable)

-Many companies offer reimbursement components like internet, furniture allowances, etc. These are not taxable if supported with proper bills.
-Submit original bills as they come rather than holding them monthly and document the LTA, fuel, phone bill, etc.
+Many companies offer reimbursement components like internet and furniture allowances.
+These are not taxable if supported with proper bills.
+Submit original bills along with LTA, fuel, and phone bills.

 File Your Taxes On Time

-Tax-saving FDs offer deduction under 80C with a 5-year lock-in.
-Return are taxable, but they're ideal for risk-averse investors.
+Bonus Hack: Tax-saving FDs offer deductions under 80C with a 5-year lock-in.
+Returns are taxable, but they're ideal for risk-averse investors.

 Final Thoughts